locofocos/locofocos.github.io/_posts/2018-06-07-sensible-command-line-git-graphs.md

 #### How it works
 Git has a built in feature to [simplify history](https://git-scm.com/docs/git-log#_history_simplification).
 However, it discards all commits that don't have a branch attached to them.
 This would cause many of the graph edges to disappear.
 By creating temporary branches at all of the merge-bases, we ensure that `--simplify-by-decoration` shows the relationships between all the branches, while still showing the most concise version of the graph possible.

-## Suggested operations for learning
-I think visualizing the git graph is one of the most helpful tools for understanding git, so try it before and after these common git operations.
-The basic `git lg` (alias for `git log --graph --all`) will work fine to visualize these:
-- `git commit`
-- `git pull` and `git fetch` (and for learning the difference between them)
-- `git push`, particularly right before your workflow calls for a force push
-- `git checkout`
-- `git merge` and `git rebase`
-- `git reset`